akamai-consulting/harper-akamai-redirect-template/README.md

 1. Create Akamai API Credentials: [Documentation](https://techdocs.akamai.com/onboard/docs/set-up-identity-and-access-api#4-set-up-authentication-credentials)
 2. Gather Akamai Account Details:
    * Contract ID: Hamburger Menu > Account Admin > Contracts
-   * Group ID:
+   * Group ID: Hamburger Menu > CDN > Properties > Select Target Group > Group ID is located in the URL '.../groups/{group_id}/properties'
 3. Create Harper Cluster
    * If needed create Harper Fabric account: [Documentation](https://fabric.harper.fast/#/sign-up)
    * Create cluster in Fabric: [Documentation](https://docs.harperdb.io/docs/getting-started/installation#manage-and-deploy-with-fabric)
-   * Grab cluster URL and superuser credentials
+   * Retain the Admin credentials and the Application URL found under the Config pane of your cluster for steps 3 and 4.

 > [!NOTE]
 > If you wish to deploy your Harper cluster on Akamai, please work with your Akamai and Harper representative to have your Fabric account designated to use Akamai's Compute Cloud prior to cluster creation.